birkenfeld/dconv/README.txt

     All strings given here are written to the output file after all data records, one string per line.
 You can use the same substitution mechanism as for `prologue`.

+`filename_ext` : a string

+    A hint for the output filename extension.

 Additional variables available for code execution